AdobeDocs/experience-manager-65.en/help/forms/using/hardening-aem-forms-jee-environment.md

 1. Select **Settings** &gt; **Administrative Tools** &gt; **Services**.
 1. Double-click the application server service and stop the service.
 1. On the **Log On** tab, select **This Account**, browse for the user account you created, and enter the password for the account.
-1. In the Local Security Settings window, under User Rights Assignment, give the following rights to the user account that the forms server is running under:
+1. In the Local Security Settings window, under User Rights Assignment, give the following rights to the user account that the Forms Server is running under:

     * Deny log on through Terminal Services
     * Deny log on locallyxx